Lucia's Blog: 2020-06-07

 We must always consider that Satan is patient and not easily discouraged, no matter how many times we turn him down.
 He does not give up!
 Remember what Luke 4:13 says, "And when the devil had ended every temptation, he departed from him until an opportune time."
 Satan attacked Jesus with various temptations during His time in the wilderness.
 And although he was not successful, he certainly did not give up on Jesus.
 He is back when another opportunity presents itself.

 Remember that Satan and his demons believe in God, heaven, and hell.
 Notice what James wrote: "You believe that God is one.
 You do well; the demons also believe, and shudder" (James 2:19).
 They tremble because they know the eternal suffering that awaits them.
 Satan is always working (day and night).
-He knows his time is limited and that he has much to accomplish with his wicked plans.
+He knows his time is limited, and he has much to accomplish with his wicked plans.
 We read of this in Job 1:7.

 "The LORD said to Satan, 'From where have you come?'
 Satan answered the LORD and said, 'From going to and fro on the earth, and from walking up and down on it.'"

-Therefore, we must be on the alert and put on the whole armor of God to withstand in the evil day and stand firm against Satan's attacks to our faith.
+Therefore, we must be on the alert and put on the whole armor of God to withstand the evil day and stand firm against Satan's attacks on our faith.
 The armor of God includes "defensive weapons," which are the Truth, Righteousness, the Gospel of Christ, our Faith, and our Salvation.
 The armor of God also includes "offensive weapons," which are the Sword of the Gospel and Prayer, Eph..
 6:11-18.
 These are the only measures of war that we can take to stand firmly against him and win.

 "For we do not wrestle against flesh and blood, but AGAINST principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of WICKEDNESS in the heavenly places."
 Ephesians 6:12